bekk/bekk-christmas/post/security/merry-christmas-1.md

 A user does normally not care about that you use version X of webserver Y. Or that you have a table-column named Z in your database.
 So, why not keep that information for yourself?
 We see lot of examples where such information is exposed in error messages or stack-traces when something goes wrong.

 5. Know your platform

+We hope you have enjoyed the calendar just a much as we enjoyed creating it.
+From the security practice group at Bekk - Merry Christmas!